Estimating diagnostic classification models

 .
 The cmdstanr

-models, rather than the version that is pre-compiled in rstan.
-Once a
+the models, rather than the version that is pre-compiled in rstan.
+Once

 specific estimating functions.
-In the example below, I specify 500
+In the example below, we specify 1,000

 warm-up iterations per chain, 500 post-warm-up iterations per chain, and